SpeakServeGrow · Webinar Strategy

 What if we've never run a webinar before?

 That's fine.
 Building from scratch is sometimes cleaner than fixing something broken.
-We start at Step 1, get clear on goals, understand your audience, design the right structure.
-The process is the same, just without the audit step.
+We start at Step 1, get clear on goals, understand your audience, and design the right structure.
+The process is the same — just without the audit step.

 How long is a typical engagement?

-The first webinar takes 60 to 90 days from kickoff to live.
-That includes strategy, build, prep, and delivery.
-After that, ongoing engagements typically run on a monthly retainer — managing the program, refining each webinar based on results, and adding new webinar types as the program grows.
+The first webinar takes 60 to 90 days from kickoff to live — strategy, build, prep, and delivery.
+After that, ongoing engagements typically run on a monthly retainer: managing the program, refining each webinar based on results, and adding new webinar types as the program grows.

 Do you work with companies outside the Bitcoin space?

-I do.
+Yes.
 The core of the work is the same regardless of industry: goals, structure, conversion.
 But the majority of SSG's work is with Bitcoin, finance, and related companies.
-If your audience is making decisions about money, capital, or investment, we know that world.
+If your audience is making decisions about money, capital, or investment — we know that world.

 What does this cost?